joshmoody24/joshmoody.org/src/content/blog/hidden-pitfalls-of-blazor.md

 ---
-title: 'The Hidden Pitfalls of Blazor'
+title: "The Hidden Pitfalls of Blazor"
-description: 'A post-mortem examination of the many pitfalls, annoyances, and hidden complexities of the Blazor web framework.'
+description: "A post-mortem examination of the many pitfalls, annoyances, and hidden complexities of the Blazor web framework."
-pubDate: 'Sept 01 2023'
+pubDate: "Sept 01 2023"
-updatedDate: 'Oct 28 2024'
+updatedDate: "Oct 28 2024"
-heroImage: '/blazing-blazor-logo.webp'
 ---

 ## Blazor considered harmful